-UBS Will Pay $511 Million to End Credit Suisse US Tax Probe
+UBS will pay $511 million to end Credit Suisse US tax probe

-(Bloomberg) — UBS Group AG agreed to pay $511 million to settle a US investigation into how Credit Suisse Group, the Swiss bank it bought, helped rich Americans evade taxes even after pledging to stop the practice a decade ago.
+UBS Group AG has agreed to pay $511 million ($420 million) to settle a US investigation into how Credit Suisse Group, the Swiss bank it bought, helped rich Americans evade taxes even after pledging to stop the practice a decade ago.

 A Credit Suisse unit pleaded guilty to conspiring to help its customers hide more than $4 billion from the Internal Revenue Service in at least 475 offshore accounts, the Justice Department said.
 The US also filed a criminal charge related to US accounts booked at Credit Suisse AG Singapore, which it will drop if the bank cooperates sufficiently.

-The resolution ends a long running scandal involving Credit Suisse, which used Swiss bank secrecy laws to help Americans hide money from the IRS for decades.
-Prosecutors on Monday said that the bank breached its 2014 plea agreement, when it pledged to uncover and disclose US accounts to tax officials.
+The resolution ends a long-running scandal involving Credit Suisse, which used Swiss bank secrecy laws to help Americans hide money from the IRS for decades.
+Even after reaching a 2014 deal where it pledged to stop the practice, Credit Suisse helped US taxpayers open and maintain accounts they didn’t declare to the IRS, hiding their assets and income.

+“Credit Suisse committed new crimes and breached the May 2014 plea agreement with the United States,” according to documents filed federal court in Alexandria, Virginia.

+Credit Suisse unlawfully helped clients hide assets, including a billionaire scion of a wealthy European family, according to the court filings, which didn’t name him.
+Given his holdings, Credit Suisse had the “highest obligation” to know as much about him as possible but failed to ask about his status, classify him as a US taxpayer, or close his account, the bank said in the filing.

+UBS must continue to cooperate with the US under the deal, which could expose other clients to prosecution.

-“UBS was not involved in the underlying conduct and has zero tolerance for tax evasion,” the bank said in a statement, noting that it expects to recognize a credit at group level from the partial release of the contingent liability established with the acquisition of Credit Suisse.
+“UBS was not involved in the underlying conduct and has zero tolerance for tax evasion,” the bank said in a statement.
+It said it expects to recognise a credit at group level from the partial release of the contingent liability set up with its acquisition of Credit Suisse.

-The Zurich-based bank also said that it expects to record a charge in the second quarter in relation to the agreement.
+The Zurich-based bank also said that it expects UBS AG to record a charge in the second quarter in relation to the agreement.

 The settlement by President Donald Trump’s Justice Department came after prosecutors under former President Joe Biden failed to resolve the case, despite pledging to crack down on repeat corporate offenders.

-Pressure mounted after a 2023 Senate Finance Committee report said there were “major violations” of Credit Suisse’s 2014 plea deal, and the bank failed to fully disclose US assets despite having identified “thousands of previously undeclared accounts” valued at more than $1.3 billion.
+Pressure mounted after a 2023 Senate Finance Committee report said there were “major violations” of Credit Suisse’s 2014 plea deal.
+It put the value of “thousands of previously undeclared accounts” valued at more than $1.3 billion – far below the $4 billion that the bank admitted on Monday.

 An attorney for the whistleblowers, Jeffrey Neiman, said their evidence “uncovered and exposed this ongoing misconduct” despite the risk it posed to them.